 Your university charges for the semester will be posted to your university student account maintained by the Student Accounts Office.
 You should receive an e-mail notification from the Student Accounts Office when your bill is processed.
 Financial Aid will disburse to your account once all eligibility requirements have been met.
 This includes most scholarships, grants, and loans.
 Once your bill is accepted (confirmed), financial aid will be credited to your account and applied against all allowable charges (tuition, fees, housing....).
-Private scholarship checks sent directly to you and any work-study funds you earn will not be reflected in your student account.
+Work-study funds you earn will not be reflected in your student account.